colbydehart/when/docs/stories.md

   so that they can share with friends. stretch goal would be to make a list of emails, and automatically email each participant, then email user after they all update their availability.
+- After clicking a 'thanks' button on the modal, they will be taken back to their profile

+#Manage Events
+###As a `User`
+###In order to `Manage my event`
+###I want to `Manipulate events on the profile page`
+##Acceptable Criteria:
+- The users profile will have the afforementioned form at the bottom of the page.
+- Above this will be a table of all the events the user has created.
+If the stretch goal of making a list of participant is met, the events that have been filled out by each participant would be highlighted and at the top of the table.
+- This table will contain the name of each event, a link to copy the shareable calendar, A button to view the results of the event and available days as well as edit the calendar , and a button to delete the calendar.

 #Edit a Calendar
 ###As a `Guest/User`